 The Finance Working Group monitors all Council income and expenditure and recommends a budget annually to Council.
 The Council raises the funds required to meet its budgeted costs through the precept (a mandatory demand) issued on North Somerset Council.
 Requested under council tax legislation, the precept covers the Council’s needs for the following financial year which, by law, runs from 1 April to the following 31 March.
 North Somerset Council collects the amount precepted as part of the council tax levied on tax payers in the parish.

-At the Council meeting held 17 January 2018 it was agreed to request a precept of £92,285 for 2018/19.
-This is equivalent to £76.37 for a Band D property, which is unchanged for the sixth year running.
+At the Council meeting held 16 January 2019 it was agreed to request a precept of £93,030 for 2019/20.
+This is equivalent to £76.37 for a Band D property, which is unchanged for the seventh year running.
 It should be noted that the remainder and majority of the council tax charge is levied by the District Council and the Police and Fire authorities.

 The Working Group also monitors internal and external auditing and related matters.
 Financial Regulations govern the conduct of the financial transactions of the Council.
 The Responsible Financial Officer (RFO) is the Clerk to the Council, who is responsible for the administration of the Council’s financial affairs.

 End of Year Report & Audit

 The Council must complete an Annual Return summarising its activities at the end of the financial year.
 The Annual Return incorporates Accounting statements, an Annual Governance statement, an Internal Audit report and, when completed, an External Auditor’s certificate.
 As is required by legislation, the relevant notice is displayed on the Council’s notice board and the audited accounts are available for inspection in the office.